TIMELINE: Winter after Blood Hound.

 “Well,” Tony said.
 “Regardless, we need you to find Mellon.
 If it’s connected to this ghost from your past, I suppose you’re the best-equipped person for the job.
 If not, you’re still the best.”

-“Well, I guess it’s my business either way,” I said.
-“All right, Tony.
+“Well, I guess it’s my business either way.
+Alright, Tony.
 I’ll do what I can.”

 “Have you seen this man?”
 I screamed over the music, trying to show those pictures to a guy who I thought knew things around town.
 I couldn’t remember his name, either.
 It was turning into a wonderful week for that.